 A graduate of the University of Michigan, Lee Stobby has quickly made a name for himself championing strong independent voices and quality cinema.
 He is a literary manager, producer, and principal of Lee Stobby Entertainment.
 Before starting his own business in 2014, Stobby worked at Misher Films, Double Feature Films, Industry Entertainment, Innovative Artists, and Caliber Media; the lattermost is where he began representing literary clients in 2011 and produced 2 films.
 Stobby’s clients include Isaac Adamson whose script BUBBLES, a biopic of Michael Jackson’s chimpanzee, was named #1 on the 2015 Black List and Stobby will produce as a film with Dan Harmon (ANOMALISA) as a stop motion animation feature, Fritz Böhm (writer/director of upcoming WILDLING starring Bel Powley, Liv Tyler and Brad Dourif which Stobby also produced), Rodney Ascher (ROOM 237, THE NIGHTMARE), and Myroslav Slaboshpytskiy (THE TRIBE).
 His more recent produced films include SISTER AIMEE, HOW TO BE ALONE, and PEOPLING.

-Michael Poisson is an LGBTQ writer and two-time Emmy Award nominee for his work on Adult Swim’s ROBOT CHICKEN.
-He also worked on the writing staffs of the Sony/Hulu stop-motion series CROSSING SWORDS, as well as the Macro/Netflix superhero series RAISING DION.
-Michael is the creator of a sci-fi comedy pilot in development at digital platform Eko.
-He is also the creator of the graphic novel THE ARCS published by Fanbase Press.
-Previously, he developed with Red Hour and Full Fathom Five on his dark comedy, UNRAVELING: A Sadistic Musical.
-Before writing full time, Michael was the Director of Development for Krysten Ritter’s production company Silent Machine Entertainment, based at Universal.
-Outside of the industry, Michael has worked as a crisis counselor at The Trevor Project – a suicide lifeline for LGBTQ youth.
+Michael is an LGBTQ+ writer who has four Emmy nominations for his work on Adult Swim’s critically-acclaimed, animated comedy ROBOT CHICKEN.
+Most recently, he finished working as a Co-Producer on The CW's queer sci-fi, action series TOM SWIFT.
+Before that, he wrote on Netflix’s super hero dramedy series RAISING DION as well as on the Hulu animated comedy CROSSING SWORDS.
+On the development side, Michael previously developed with Red Hour and Full Fathom Five on his dark comedy, UNRAVELING: A Sadistic Musical.
+Before writing full time, Michael was the Director of Development for Krysten Ritter’s production company Silent Machine Entertainment.
+And outside of the industry, Michael has worked as a crisis counselor at The Trevor Project – a suicide lifeline for LGBTQ youth.

 Devon Byers is a literary manager with Heroes and Villains Entertainment based in Los Angeles.
 He and his partner, Krista Sipp, joined HVE after founding their own management company First Friday Entertainment in 2017.